Current WGAW Job Openings

 The WGAW does not employ members of the WGAW or Writers Guild of America East.

 Under the direction of the Executive Director, the General Counsel is the chief legal officer representing the Guild.
 The General Counsel provides overall strategic direction in all legal matters involving the Guild.
-This position provides advice on, among other areas, labor and employment-related matters, regulatory matters, contract enforcement, risk assessment and compliance.
+This position provides advice on, among other areas, labor and employment-related matters, regulatory matters, contract enforcement, negotiating strategy, risk assessment and compliance.